Chingu-Solo/solo-koala-66/project.md

 Font size (20px, 24px, 32px, 40px) can be changed by clicking on the displayed current size

 Style Design is fully responsive.
+# How to deploy app
+Clone/Download the zipped project from https://github.com/Chingu-Solo/solo-koala-66

+Locate the Project folder on your system, open the folder and click the index.html file.

+# Dependencies
+The app uses plain HTML, CSS and Javascript and has no dependencies